CapersLever/IndexedMultiList/README.md

 # IndexedMultiList
 C++ implementation of Indexed Multi List
-Using pointers as underlying data structure
+Using Linked List as underlying data structure